Frequently Asked Questions

 -

-General Admission offers access to four floors of dynamic exhibits—including the replica of the Oval Office on Level 4 —and the Sky Room on Level 8, which offers panoramic views of the city and the lake.
+General Admission to the Museum offers access to four floors of dynamic exhibits—including the replica of the Oval Office on Level 4 —and the Sky Room on Level 8, which offers panoramic views of the city and the lake.

 We also offer daily guided tours and seasonal programming across our core pillars: arts and culture; food and community; sports and wellbeing; and civics, democracy and leadership.
 Select programs and events may require separate ticketing.